-Mills County Sheriff's Blotter
+Mills County Sheriff's blotter

-(Glenwood) -- The Mills County Sheriff's Office has released a report of recent activity.
+(Glenwood) -- The Mills County Sheriff's Office made at least five arrests and investigated two accidents over the weekend.

-(Glenwood) -- The Mills County Sheriff's Office has released a report of recent activity.
+(Glenwood) -- The Mills County Sheriff's Office made at least five arrests and investigated two accidents over the weekend.

 Thank you for reading kmaland.com